LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>11</sup> Let the sighing of the prisoner come before thee; according to the greatness of thy power preserve thou those that are appointed to die;
 <sup>12</sup> And render unto our neighbours sevenfold into their bosom their reproach, wherewith they have reproached thee, O Lord.
 <sup>13</sup> So we thy people and sheep of thy pasture will give thee thanks for ever: we will shew forth thy praise to all generations.

 ## Chapter 80

-<sup>1</sup> «To the chief Musician upon Shoshannimeduth, A Psalm of Asaph.» Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest [between] the cherubims, shine forth.
+> _To the chief Musician upon Shoshannimeduth, A Psalm of Asaph._

+<sup>1</sup> Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest [between] the cherubims, shine forth.
 <sup>2</sup> Before Ephraim and Benjamin and Manasseh stir up thy strength, and come [and] save us.
 <sup>3</sup> Turn us again, O God, and cause thy face to shine; and we shall be saved.
 <sup>4</sup> O LORD God of hosts, how long wilt thou be angry against the prayer of thy people?